Ahsanullah Master: Death

 Master was shot dead in a conference along with Omar Faruq Ratan in Tongi, Gazipur on 7 May 2004.

 In April 2005, Dhaka Speedy Trial Tribunal-1 convicted Nurul Islam Sarkar, a leader of Bangladesh Jatiotabadi Jubo Dal, the youth wing of the Bangladesh Nationalist Party, and 27 others for the killing, quoting "the lawmaker was killed out of political vindictiveness and for establishing supremacy in the locality".
 Among the 28 convicted, the court sentenced 22 to death and 6 to life term imprisonment.
 In June 2016, the High Court, on appeals, confirmed the death penalty of 6, commuted 7 others to life imprisonment, upheld life term sentence of 2 and acquitted 11 of the charges against them.
 The other 2 had died during the trial.

 Personal life

-Master's son Zahid Ahsan Russell is the incumbent Jatiya Sangsad member from the same Gazipur-2 constituency since Master's death.
+Master's son Zahid Ahsan Russell was the Jatiya Sangsad member from the same Gazipur-2 constituency after Master's death.